bclover/real-world-functional-programming-book/gitbook/part1/not_allowed.md

 ## Function Declarations & Function Expressions

-A [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) has a bunch of legacy functionality that can break purity rules.
+A [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) and [function expression](https://developer.mozilla.org/en-US/docs/web/JavaScript/Reference/Operators/function) both have a bunch of legacy functionality that can break purity rules.

 ### The this keyword

 **Synopsis**: This is a built-in mutation.
 Stay far away.

 The `this` keyword is the cornerstone of how JavaScript supports encapsulating Objects as well as providing support for Object Oriented programming through classes.
 It also is one of the most common cause of bugs, and responsible for a large amount of text on the internet explaining how scope and `this` works.

-Since `this` can change based on how the function is invoked:
+The keyword `this` can change based on how the function is invoked.

 ```javascript
 // function declaration